dhavalwd/basic-slider/README.md

 ## Installations

 Very easy setup.
 This is work in progress.
 For now, use same classnames and items.
-CSS is not included in the library at this moment (will be added in future if needed).
+CSS is not included in the library.

 ### HTML Markup